davegoblue/TestCodingShortcuts/README.md

 * Coronavirus_Statistics_CDC_v005 plots coronavirus and all-cause deaths by age group and state
 * Coronavirus_Statistics_CDC_v005 plots proportion of coronavirus and all-cause deaths by age group and state

+### Expansions week of 20-SEP-2021
+* Coronavirus_Statistics_CDC_v005 plots coronavirus and all-cause deaths by age group and state for 2020 and YTD 2021